looqal/postit/README.md

 Current issues:

-The usage of htmlentities() prevents the poster from using apostrophes, quotmarks, and hyphens
+ - the usage of htmlentities() prevents the poster from using apostrophes, quotmarks, and hyphens
  - but has to remain due to prevention of <iframe>s and <object>s being posted.

-Can't seem to control post order.
+ - can't seem to control post order.
+ - other possible leaks/bugs/exploits/holes